The Hottest 10 Faux Dreads Hairstyles and How To Get Them At Home

 Using a crochet needle, hook the loop you created with the rattail comb and then latch it onto the base of your braid.

-Wrap dreads around braid.
+Wrap dreads around the braid.

 Take your dreadlock, unravel it and wrap around your braid from root to ends.
 Repeat this step for each section.

-Accessorize with gold wire.
+Accessorize faux dreads with gold wire.

 Now it’s time for the fun part!
 Accessorize your dreads to jazz up the style.
 You can use gold wire found in any arts and craft stores.
 Simply cut a piece of wire and wrap it around your dreadlock.